m4yc3x/stellar-web-services/README.md

 ## 6. Governing Law

-This license shall be governed by and construed in accordance with the laws of [Jurisdiction], without regard to its conflict of law provisions.
+This license shall be governed by and construed in accordance with the laws of Texas, USA, without regard to its conflict of law provisions.

 ## 7. Entire Agreement